UMAprotocol/UMIPs/UMIPs/umip-179.md

 | updatedMessage | bytes | The new message to be supplied to the recipient. |
 | depositorSignature | bytes | A signature by the depositor authorizing the above updated fields. |

-Note:
+Notes:
 - Relayers may optionally append the updated request from a `RequestedSpeedUpV3Deposit` when filling a relay, but have no obligation to use the updated request.
+- The address identified by `exclusiveRelayer` has exclusive right to complete the relay on the destination chain until `exclusivityDeadline` has elapsed.
+- If `exclusivityDeadline` is set to a past timestamp, any address is eligible to fill the relay.
+- Any attempted fill that occurs after `fillDeadline` has elapsed shall be rejected by the destination SpokePool.
+The corresponding deposit shall be refunded via the origin SpokePool in the relevant settlement bundle.

 #### RequestedV3SlowFill
 The `RequestedV3SlowFill` event emits `V3RelayData`.
 This event is emitted on the destination chain and is intended to signal to proposers that a slow fill has been requested.

 Note:
+- `RequestedV3SlowFill` events cannot occur until the `exclusivityDeadline` timestamp has elapsed on the destination chain.
 - `RequestedV3SlowFill` events cannot be emitted once the `fillDeadline` timestamp has elapsed on the destination chain.
-- `RequestedV3SlowFill` events cannot occur until the `exclusivityDeadline` timestamp has elapsed on the destination chain.

 #### FilledV3Relay
 The `FilledV3Relay` event extends the `V3RelayData` type by adding the following fields: